BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

     * Nel's drops have been improved (will pull from the Epic Chest pools)
     * Buffed the laser weapon drops from when Lost Legion Eternal troops start ascending to use the global drop pool instead of the enemy use pool.
+    * Elder Opha and Virtuous Opha will drop from the badass pool.
   * This mod technically nerfs a few enemy drops, which otherwise get a little too excessive even for me:
     * Hardcodes the drop probabilities for the unique loot dropped by Badass Kraggons and Tork Dredgers to pre-Better-Loot levels
     * Nerfs the drops from Felicity Rampant a bit (though they'll still be better than in vanilla TPS)
+    * Drops from the Sentinel and Empyrean Sentinel (both raid and non-raid) have technically been nerfed so that the drops aren't completely absurd.
     * Bring Guard.Clapdog unique drops in line with the rest of the mod
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 2.1.
 This version enables spawning